Louise Brooks: Paramount films

-Brooks, who now loathed the Hollywood "scene", refused to stay on at Paramount after being denied a promised raise.
+Brooks, who loathed the Hollywood "scene", refused to stay on at Paramount after being denied a promised raise.
 (Note: Brooks claimed she departed Hollywood as soon as circumstances permitted: "It pleased me on the day I finished the silent version of The Canary Murder Case for Paramount to leave Hollywood for Berlin to work for [G. W.] Pabst.")
 Learning of her refusal, her friend and lover George Preston Marshall counseled (Note: Brooks credited George Preston Marshall for her decision to star in Pandora's Box: "I'd never heard of Mr. Pabst when he offered me the part [in Pandora's Box].
 It was George who insisted that I should accept it.
 He was passionately fond of the theater and films, and he slept with every pretty show-business girl he could find, including all my best friends.
 George took me to Berlin with his English valet.") her to sail with him to Europe in order to make films with director G. W. Pabst, the prominent Austrian director.
 On the last day of filming The Canary Murder Case Brooks departed Paramount Pictures to leave Hollywood for Berlin to work for Pabst.
-It was not until thirty years later that this rebellious decision would come to be seen as arguably the most beneficial to her career, securing her immortality as a silent film legend and independent spirit.
+Thirty years later this decision would come to be seen as highly beneficial to her career, securing her reputation as a silent film legend and independent spirit.

 While her snubbing of Paramount alone would not have finished her altogether in Hollywood, her subsequent refusal, after returning from Germany, to come back to Paramount for sound retakes of The Canary Murder Case (1929) irrevocably placed her on an unofficial blacklist.
 Angered by her refusal, the studio allegedly claimed that Brooks's voice was unsuitable for sound pictures and another actress, Margaret Livingston, (Note: According to Brooks: "When I got back to New York after finishing Pandora's Box, Paramount's New York office called to order me to get on the train at once for Hollywood.
 They were making The Canary Murder Case into a talkie and needed me for retakes. [...]
 I said I wouldn't go [...]
 In the end, after they were finally convinced that nothing would induce me to do the retakes, I signed a release (gratis) for all my pictures, and they dubbed in Margaret Livingston's voice.") was hired to dub Brooks's voice for the film.